DominicWrege/depp-project/README.md

 # Assignment In More Details

 Currently this a list of all assignment `exampels/assignments.yaml` are stored.
-Here I go into more details how the assignment is structured. use db-edit crate.
+Here I go into more details how the assignment is structured. use assign-mngr crate.
 TODO

 # TODO